 New to sous vide cooking?

-Wondering why sous vide is so popular?
-It’s an easy way to make restaurant style meals at home.
+If you’re new to cooking sous vide, you might be wondering: why sous vide is so popular?
+My personal reason is because it’s an easy way to make restaurant style meals at home.

 You just need a few things to get started, including this guide on how to vacuum seal meat.